Coursera Website Redesign

 Usability Testing

-With the usability questions prepared, focused on the three key areas: the lecture watching, note taking, and note reviewing experiences, I then proceeded to conduct the usability test.
+With the usability questions prepared, I then proceeded to conduct the usability test, which involved:

-The usability test involved presenting the user with the Coursera website on a laptop.
+• Presenting the user with the Coursera website on a laptop

-Specific tasks were assigned, along with follow-up questions, to gather insights on their experiences.
+• Assigning specific tasks, along with follow-up questions, to gather insights on their experiences

-It was also encouraged for the user to use the “Think Aloud” method, to collect more qualitative data during the testing process.
+• Using the “Think Aloud” method to collect qualitative data during the testing process

 Context